imuncle/gitblog/README_en.md

-server_link|Fill in your server address, if there is no server to fill in 'http://119.23.8.25/gh-oauth-server.php' pin_links|Fill in the title and the corresponding issue_id/any URL that need to be fixed in the menu friends|Fill in the friendship chain of your website (optional)
+server_link|Fill in your server address, if there is no server to fill in 'http://119.23.8.25/gh-oauth-server.php' pin_links|Fill in the title and the corresponding issue_id/any URL that need to be fixed in the menu friends|Fill in the friendship chain of your website (optional) icons|Fill in the informations of the icons that you want to show at the bottom (optional)

 The server_link above is the address of the server, because the access_token of the accessing user must be accessed through the server.
 Details can be found in [this article] (https://imuncle.github.io/content.html?id=22).
 This server is written in PHP and is only responsible for requesting the user's access_token and does not store any data.
 See the source code (in the **server** folder of this repository).